HRRLW/CSCI4521/Project_Proposal.md

      - Min samples leaf (1, 2, 4)
    - Training strategy: 5-fold cross-validation

 This focused approach allows for thorough implementation and comparison within the project timeline.
+The key distinction in this comparison lies in how each model processes information: LSTM networks are designed to capture sequential patterns and long-term dependencies in time series data, making them potentially more sensitive to evolving market dynamics.
+In contrast, Random Forest models excel at identifying complex non-linear relationships between features without requiring sequential structure, potentially making them more robust to noise and outliers in financial data.
+By comparing these fundamentally different approaches using identical inputs, the project aims to reveal which modeling paradigm better captures the underlying dynamics of stock price movements and which is more sensitive to macroeconomic indicators and sentiment features.

 ### Evaluation Metrics